Globegitter/enpeem-promise-test/README.md

  - This test is based on PR https://github.com/balderdashy/enpeem/pull/4
  - As seen here: https://github.com/Globegitter/enpeem/blob/skip-dry-run-prefix-features/tests/runner.js#L9 I am using babeljs to transpile and polyfill my code only within the `tests` folder.
  - Checking the latest travis build: https://travis-ci.org/balderdashy/enpeem/builds/56950662 one can see that tests are passing fine on 0.10.x
- - Now running the code in a non-test environment where babel does not exist via `node index.js` on Node 0.10.x one will see the following error (or similar): g
+ - Now running the code on Node 0.10.x in a non-test environment (via `node index.js`) one will see the following error (or similar): g
  ```js
  test-project/lib/index.js:4